 - Computer, language, therapy and security support for displaced persons in transit or at risk

 - Educational bursaries, scholarships and internship opportunities throughout Libra's network of schools and colleges and across the 30 Libra global subsidiaries

-- Partnerships and ongoing funding commitments to international humanitarian aid organizations and charities with a specific focus on children, young families and migrants
+- Partnerships and ongoing funding commitments to international humanitarian aid organizations and charities with a specific focus on children, young families and refugee children

 - Facilitate and engage dialogue at the highest levels to promote the cause of refugees throughout the world, ensuring their plight is on world leader agendas with safety, education and employability as key interventions

 Children, migrants who have been ripped from their homelands through violence and war, seek the basic security which most of us take for granted.Youth Delegate at the High Commissioner’s Dialogue on Protection Challenges in Geneva, 2016